 The definition of Reckless Operation involves, operating a vehicle, “on any street or highway in willful or wanton disregard of the safety of persons or property.”

 Depending upon certain factors, the penalty can range from a Minor Misdemeanor (maximum of $150 fine) to a Third Degree Misdemeanor (maximum of $500 fine and 60 days jail).
-It also results in 4 points being assessed to the driver’s license.
-Although it is a moving violation and may affect auto insurance rates, the mandatory minimums penalties of an OVI are not required and no suspension is mandated.
+It also results in 4 points being assessed to the driver’s license and the court may impose a 6-month to 3-year license suspension.
+Although it is a moving violation and may affect auto insurance rates, the mandatory minimums penalties of an OVI are not required.
 It also is not a rung in the ladder that would lead to increased penalties for any future OVI charges.

 Disorderly Conduct is frequently referred to as somewhat of a catch-all offense.
 The definition of Disorderly Conduct states that, “No person shall recklessly cause inconvenience, annoyance, or alarm to another by doing any of the following:

 (1) Engaging in fighting, in threatening harm to persons or property, or in violent or turbulent behavior;